hrit-ikkumar/system-design/solid/src/README.md

         If there can be multiple sub-groups of interfaces then we should divide them
 - ##### D: Dependency Inversion:
     -       high / low level modules' details depend upon abstraction high level modules should not depend on low level modules; both should depend on abstractions.
         Abstractions should not depend on details.
-Details should depend upon abstractions
+Details should depend upon abstractions Dependency is something which we need to provide something
 #### WHY SOLID:
   - To develop software with considerations for maintaining and extending as the project grows.
   - To avoiding code smells, refactoring code, and Agile or Adaptive software development